Descent into the Realm of Magical Realism

 “They sat on a park bench, held hands, and told each other their stories hour after hour.
 They were not lonely anymore.
 They had found and been found by their 100% perfect other.
 What a wonderful thing it is to find and be found by your 100% perfect other.
 It’s a miracle, a cosmic miracle.”

 Reading 1Q84 is like ingesting a food that is unfamiliar to one’s palate.
-Its blend of fantasy, religion, sex, hope, loneliness, and romance is bizarre that leaves a different aftertaste.
+Its blend of fantasy, religion, sex, hope, loneliness, and romance is bizarre, leaving a different yet impressionable aftertaste.
 It was seasoned with a healthy dose of surrealism and was sprinkled with a serving of fantasy.
-More importantly, these ingredients were tastefully mixed and cooked by Murakami’s capable hands into a scrumptious literary delicacy.
+These ingredients were masterfully and tastefully mixed and cooked by Murakami’s capable hands into a scrumptious literary delicacy.
 It is rare and only a master chef like Murakami is capable of dishing out such delicate handcrafted menu.
-In this instance, 1Q84, is not just about reading, it is about, tasting something new, rather experiencing a unique moment that lingers.
+In this instance, 1Q84, is not just about reading, it is about, tasting, rather, experiencing something new, a unique moment that lingers.

 1Q84 was a baptism of fire as it was my initiation into both the world of magical realism and into the works of Haruki Murakami.
 It aroused a mixture of emotions – amazement at the varying elements, excitement at the new experience, and even exasperation at its sheer length.
 On the surface, it seems a very complicated story but when reduced to bite sizes, it is a very simple story.
 The different elements, especially the surrealism, made it a complicated and complex story.
 Most of the time, complication and complexity are the elements that draw readers in.